-We’ve put together a few tips on how to boost social learning in your existing training strategy.
+This article will cover 5 tips on how to boost social learning in your existing training strategy.

 You may already offer social learning aspects through your LMS.
 Discussion rooms and threads, email and text notifications, question and answer tools, and more, are standard, albeit underutilized, features in most learning management systems.
 If you have a good relationship with your LMS vendor, call them to see what social features exist that your learners may not be using.

-Gamify your Content
+2. Gamify Your Content

 You know that your LMS is only as effective as the training content it delivers.
 Take social learning beyond your LMS and into your courses with custom content.
 Most modern games are rooted in social sharing.
 When you finish playing a game on Facebook, you’re often prompted to share your score or your results with your Facebook friends.

 While social learning occurs naturally, your learners still may need a nudge.
 Incentivize collaboration by awarding badges or “expert status” to employees who comment most on message boards.
 Consider promoting employees who are invested in learning and who collaborate with their peers.

-Create an Experts Corner
+4. Create An Experts Corner